cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

     *type:* string
     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and whether it should be used (`true`) or if Cloudify should create new resource (`false`).

     *type:* boolean
     *default:* False
   * `name`
     Optional health check name.
-By default it will be backend service id.
+By default, it is the backend service ID.

     *type:* string
     *default:*